 THE THOUSAND YEAR REIGN

 We come now to the aftermath of that great turning point in Earth’s history when Christ fought the battle of Armageddon and returned again to Earth.
 Now, Revelation will take up the subject of Christ's long anticipated and prophesied thousand year reign.
 The theological term for this reign is the Millennium.
-This is a word that comes from the Latin word for one thousand.
+This is a word that comes from the Latin word for "one thousand".
 The Greek word is χίλια (chilia).
 It is used six times here in the first nine verses.
 Some theologians call those who believe in Christ’s literal thousand year reign on Earth, Chiliasts.
 There are three major theological positions in the Church today in connection with the millennial reign of Christ.
 They are as follows:

 Post-millennialism is the view that says that Christ will return after the Millennium.
 This position originated with Augustine who felt that the Church would dominate the world for a thousand years and then, afterwards, Christ would return.
 Many people hold various forms of post-millennialism.
-For many years, liberal Christianity held a humanistic post-millennialism that taught that man would get better and better until man himself would bring the Kingdom of God on Earth.
+For many years, liberal Christianity held a humanistic post-millennialism that taught that man would get better and better until man himself would bring in the Kingdom of God on Earth.
 However, they didn't believe Christ would ever literally return.
-This position was popular early in the twentieth century but lost most of its adherents because of world wars I and II.
+This position was popular early in the twentieth century but lost most of its adherents because of World Wars I and II.

 A-millennialism says that there will be no Millennium.
 A-millennialists do not believe that Christ will literally reign on Earth but they do believe in his return.
-They simply see Christ as coming one day, judging the wicked and then, everything simply moving straight on into the new heavens and the new earth.
+They simply see Christ as coming one day, judging the wicked and then simply moving straight on into the new heavens and the new earth.

 The Old Testament is replete with prophecies that predict the future millennial reign of Christ on Earth.
-Before we proceed with our study here, it would be profitable for us to look at a few from an Old Testament prophet that had a great deal to say about Christ’s millennial reign … the prophet Isaiah.
+Before we proceed with our study, it would be profitable for us to look at a few from an Old Testament prophet that had a great deal to say about Christ’s millennial reign … the prophet Isaiah.
 He said,

 There shall come forth a Rod from the stem of Jesse, and a Branch shall grow out of his roots.
 The Spirit of the LORD shall rest upon him, the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and of the fear of the LORD.
 His delight is in the fear of the LORD, and he shall not judge by the sight of his eyes, nor decide by the hearing of his ears; but with righteousness he shall judge the poor, and decide with equity for the meek of the earth; he shall strike the earth with the rod of his mouth, and with the breath of his lips he shall slay the wicked.
 Righteousness shall be the belt of his loins, and faithfulness the belt of his waist.
 The wolf also shall dwell with the lamb, The leopard shall lie down with the young goat, the calf and the young lion and the fatling together; and a little child shall lead them.
 The cow and the bear shall graze; their young ones shall lie down together; and the lion shall eat straw like the ox.
 The nursing child shall play by the cobra's hole, and the weaned child shall put his hand in the viper's den.
 They shall not hurt nor destroy in all my holy mountain, for the earth shall be full of the knowledge of the LORD as the waters cover the sea.
 And in that day there shall be a Root of Jesse, who shall stand as a banner to the people; for the Gentiles shall seek him, and his resting place shall be glorious.
 It shall come to pass in that day That the LORD shall set his hand again the second time to recover the remnant of his people who are left, From Assyria and Egypt, From Pathros and Cush, From Elam and Shinar, From Hamath and the islands of the sea.
 He will set up a banner for the nations, and will assemble the outcasts of Israel, and gather together the dispersed of Judah From the four corners of the earth.
 Also the envy of Ephraim shall depart, and the adversaries of Judah shall be cut off; Ephraim shall not envy Judah, and Judah shall not harass Ephraim.
 But they shall fly down upon the shoulder of the Philistines toward the west; together they shall plunder the people of the East; they shall lay their hand on Edom and Moab; and the people of Ammon shall obey them.
 The LORD will utterly destroy the tongue of the Sea of Egypt; with his mighty wind he will shake his fist over the River, and strike it in the seven streams, and make men cross over dry-shod.
 There will be a highway for the remnant of his people who will be left from Assyria, as it was for Israel in the day that he came up from the land of Egypt.
 Isaiah 11